OctHe/O3/README.md

 ## Supported Standard

 For now, this project supports IEEE 802.11a/g standard.
-Note that IEEE 802.11a and IEEE 802.11g have the same PHY design, while IEEE 802.11a works at 5G Hz band and IEEE 802.11g works at 2.4G Hz band.
+Note that IEEE 802.11a works at 5G Hz band and IEEE 802.11g works at 2.4G Hz band with the same PHY layer.

-You can run

-    IEEE80211g_BERvsSNR.m
+## Examples

+sim80211 give lots of examples to show the simulation results.

-to get the BER vs SNR curve.
+### BER vs SNR curve

+    IEEE80211g_BERvsSNR

+### IEEE 802.11a/g at AWGN channel

+    IEEE80211g_transceiver_rician

+### IEEE 802.11a/g at Rician channel

+    IEEE80211g_transceiver_rician